ONLINE COURSE

 2. Applied researchers in the social, behavioural and medical sciences.

-The material was previously used for lectures, seminars and workshops at different venues, including University of Helsinki, Sigmund Freud University, Uppsala University and Tsinghua University.
+The material was previously used for lectures, seminars and workshops at different venues, including Sigmund Freud University, Uppsala University and Tsinghua University.
+Currently, a similar version of this course is available to students at University of Helsinki.
+Find future implementations for master’s students here and for doctoral students here and here.

 Dr. Ana Kolar holds a PhD in Statistics with expertise in Causal Inference.
 Her PhD advisor and Causal Inference guru is one of the greatest applied statisticians of today – Dr. Donald B. Rubin, Emeritus Professor from Harvard University.
 Read more about Ana here.

-This online course covers material of five academic weeks of in-person lessons.
-Due to an online implementation of the course and the deep-learning teaching approach that we use, it takes about 5 months to complete this course.
+This online course covers material of seven academic weeks of in-person lessons.
+Due to the deep-learning teaching approach, it takes about 2-5 months to complete this course.

 Upon successful completion of all the course activities, you receive a course certificate.